In our quest for the best vans for conversion into camper vans, many models present themselves as options and some stand out more than others.

 Opel Movano

-Last on this list, but certainly not least, the Opel Movano is another popular European van that vanlifers consider for their conversion into a home on wheels.
+Last on this list, but certainly not least, the Opel Movano is another popular European van that vanlifers consider for their home on wheels conversion.

 It has a bit more to offer in terms of choice, with four different lengths, three different heights, manual and automatic transmission options, and a fuel-efficient diesel engine.

-You can also opt for a classic Opel Movano van or, if you are traveling with family, choose the Doublecab.
+You can also opt for a classic Opel Movano van or, if traveling with family, choose the Doublecab.

-Additional advantages to note are that the Opel Movano comes with extra built-in safety features and a Navi 50 IntelliLink Pro infotainment system with Apple CarPlay™ and Android Auto™ featuring a 7-inch touchscreen and built-in navigation.
+Additional advantages to note are that the Opel Movano features built-in extra safety features and a Navi 50 IntelliLink Pro infotainment system with Apple CarPlay™ and Android Auto™ with a 7-inch touchscreen and integrated navigation.

-The cargo space is quite large, even on shorter models, so you will have enough room to convert your Opel Movano into your new van.
+The cargo space is quite large, even on the shorter models, so you will have enough space to convert your Opel Movano into your new van.

-Although it may not be as readily available as the American brands on this list, it remains very popular among vanlifers and may be worth purchasing in the UK.
+Although it is not as readily available as the American brands on this list, it remains very popular among vanlifers and may be worth purchasing in the UK.

 After selecting the ideal van for your conversion, it's time to start planning the perfect layout and floor plan.
-There are certain things you will want to think about, such as:
+There are certain things you will want to consider, such as:

-- Consider the interior height in relation to the places you will stay, whether the weather will be a factor, and your budget.
+- Consider the interior height relative to where you will stay, if weather will be a factor, and your budget.

-- Ensure that the van layout will fit your lifestyle, such as the number of people you will be traveling with, whether you need a shower and toilet, how you will cook, and if you need workspace and available storage.
+- Make sure the van layout fits your lifestyle, for example the number of people you will travel with, if you have a shower and toilet, how you will cook, if you need a workspace and available storage.

-The steps to follow when planning the interior layout of your van include:
+The steps to follow when planning your van's interior layout include:

 - Make a list of large items